PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 - Depth Preferred Replacement: This technique acknowledges that deeper searches are more valuable than the shallower ones, as such an entry is replaced only if the new entry is greater in depth than the currently stored one.
 This preserves the most computationally expensive searches, while still allowing updates where it is better.

 === Syzygy Tablebases
 Chess endgames with seven or fewer pieces have been completely solved through exhaustive retrograde analysis @parallel_chess_searching[p.11].
-Engines can leverage tablebases, such as Ronald de Man's Syzygy tablebases, to achieve perfect endgame play @bijl_2021_exploring[p.21].
+Engines can leverage tablebases, such as #link("https://www.chessprogramming.org/Ronald_de_Man")[Ronald de Man's] Syzygy tablebases, to achieve perfect endgame play @bijl_2021_exploring[p.21].
 These tablebases work by analyzing positions backwards from known outcomes (checkmate, stalemate, or drawn positions) to determine the optimal move and outcome for every possible configuration.

 However, the storage requirements are substantial.
 The complete Syzygy tablebases scale dramatically with piece count: 3-5 piece endgames require 939 MiB, 6-piece endgames expand to 149.2 GB, and the full 7-piece tablebase consumes 16.7 TiB of storage #link("https://www.chessprogramming.org/Syzygy_Bases")[source].
 This massive data requirement echoes Shannon's original proposal for a "dictionary" storing optimal moves for all positions @shannon_1950_programming[p.4]; an idea he dismissed as impractical due to size constraints.
 While Shannon's vision of solving the entire game remains infeasible ($10^120$ positions), modern engines have realized a practical subset: perfect play for the simplified positions that matter most, once sufficient material has been traded off the board.